Greg-T8/Notebook/topics/languages/dotnet.md

 See [Explore top-level statements](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/top-level-statements).

-#### Implicitly and globally importing namespaces
+#### Implicitly importing namespaces and static members

 Using the statement `Console.Writeline` requires the `using System` statement at the top of the file.
 Traditionally, every `.cs` file that needs to import namespaces would have to start with `using` statements to import those namespaces.
 Namespaces like `System` and `System.Linq` are needed in almost all `.cs` files.

-C# 10 introduced the `global using` keyword combination, which means you only need to import a namespace in one `.cs` file, and it will be available throughout all `.cs` files.
+C# 10 (2021) introduced the `global using` keyword combination, which means you only need to import a namespace in one `.cs` file, and it will be available throughout all `.cs` files.

 You can put `global using` statements in the `Program.cs` file, but it's recommended to create a separate file for those statements.
 The file can be named something like `GlobalUsings.cs` and could look like: